-With a career dedicated to litigating for civil rights and advancing progressive legislation, Patty is one of the foremost policy advocates on immigration, women’s rights, civil rights, and technology policy in the nation.
-She has been a valuable member of the Raben team since our founding in 2001 and serves as a principal and lead of various client teams across the progressive sector.
-She also directs Raben_Impact campaign, a platform from which movements are studied, taught, and improved; and from which social justice will continue, as a complement to her client services.
+We call Patty the “client whisperer.”
+She intuits exactly what clients need, listens to precisely what they’re telling her, and then works with them in a calm, direct, and strategic style to get the job done.
+With a career dedicated to litigating for civil rights and advancing progressive legislation, Patty is one of the foremost policy advocates on immigration, women’s rights, campaign strategy, and coalition building in the nation.
+She has been a valuable member of the Raben team since our founding and serves as a founding principal and lead of various client teams across the progressive sector.
+She also directs Raben_Impact, a platform from which movements are studied, taught, and improved; and from which her social justice work will continue, as a complement to her client services.

-Patty leads major campaigns for a variety of foundations, corporate and nonprofit organizations.
+Patty leads major campaigns for a variety of foundations and nonprofit organizations.
 Her diplomatic and persuasive approach combines unparalleled legal and policy expertise with a talent for building and nurturing client relationships.
 Industry-wide, she is known for distilling complex litigation and legal issues, and keeping her clients focused on the big picture.
-Patty doesn’t simply take the wheel—she’s an astute listener, and her decisions are informed, first and foremost, by the direction the client wants to go.
+Patty doesn’t simply take the wheel — she’s an astute listener, and her decisions are informed, first and foremost, by the direction the client wants to go.

 - Deputy Assistant Attorney General in DOJ’s Office of Legislative Affairs